nickgibson1000/Snake-Game/README.md

 A simple implementation of the game Snake in C. It utilizes ncurses as a TUI (Text-User Interface) for realtime game updates.

 ## **Installation & Setup**
 **NOTICE: This project was developed and tested on WSL (Windows Subsystem for Linux).
-The following instructions are tailored for this environment but should work on most Linux distrobutions.**
+The following instructions are tailored for this environment but should work on most Linux distributions.**

 **Windows: If using windows, I highly recommend setting up WSL (Windows Subsystem for Linux) to run this project.
-WSL is a lightweight Linux enviroment within windows, utilizing the Ubuntu distrobution, makeing it easier to install and use tools like ncurses.**
+WSL is a lightweight Linux enviroment within windows, utilizing the Ubuntu distribution, makeing it easier to install and use tools like ncurses.**

 To get started follow the steps below: